asengupta/avishek.net/_posts/2021-04-17-road-to-gaussian-processes.md

 tags: ["Machine Learning", "Gaussian Processes", "Theory"]
 ---

-This article aims to start the road towards a theoretical intuition behind **Gaussian Processes**, another Machine Learning technique based on Bayes' Rule.
+This article aims to start the road towards a theoretical intuition behind **Gaussian Processes**, another Machine Learning technique based on **Bayes' Rule**.
 However, there is a raft of material that I needed to understand and relearn before fully appreciating some of the underpinnings of this technique.

 I'd like to do some high level dives into some of the topics I believe will help practictioners go a little deeper than "it's just a Gaussian Process of many variables".

 ## Theory Track for Gaussian Processes
 The map below shows the rough order in which the preliminary material will be presented.